Hyperemesis gravidarum linked to mental health disorder risks

 Up to 3.6% of pregnancies are impacted by HG, making it the most common cause of first-trimester hospitalization in pregnant patients.
 Most of these cases resolve in the second trimester, but patients with HG experience a long period of severe nausea and vomiting.
 This often causes them to lose weight and be dehydrated.

 Biological and socioeconomic factors have been linked to HG risk.
-However, a 2024 study found that the hormone GDF-15 may also be a source of HG.2 Samples of HG patients showed genome-wide associations between the condition and common genetic variants around GDF-15.
+However, findings from a 2024 study revealed that the hormone GDF-15 may also be a source of HG.2 Samples of patients with HG showed genome-wide associations between the condition and common genetic variants around GDF-15.

 References